Chefayoub/LocationMotos_ASP.Net-MVC/README.md

 It is a motorcycle rental application.
 You can manage rentals from different customers.

-Programming language : C# + winform , Microsoft SQL server
+Programming language : Asp.Net MVC , Microsoft SQL server

 Language : French